The Most Popular Dessert in Every State

 Whether it's for a celebration or just your average Thursday, dessert is arguably the best part of any meal.
 Your preference in the sweet treat you crave has a lot to do with personal taste as well as what kind of foods you were exposed to growing up.
 A familiar dessert recipe has a way of transporting you back to childhood or conjuring up wonderful memories of simpler times.
 It's no wonder, then, that dessert cravings differ across various parts of the country.

-Using a list of 40 popular desserts, life insurance company Coventry Direct analyzed Google Trends to see which dessert has been searched for the most in each state over the past year.
+Using a list of 40 popular desserts, life insurance company Coventry Direct analyzed Google Trends to see which dessert has been searched for the most in each state as of January 2022.
 The results show a variety of delicious favorites that Americans love to make with no one treat dominating—in fact, the most popular dessert is the winner in only five states.
 And unsurprisingly, many nostalgic treats lead across the U.S.

 Keep reading to find out the most popular dessert in every state, and we even have some choice recipes to try when a craving strikes.
-For even more recipes, check out these 22 Meals to Fight Belly Fat in 2022.
+For even more recipes, check out 76 Best Dessert Recipes for Weight Loss.

 ALABAMA – Pound cake